AgentA12/Regex_Guide/Develop/gist-template.md

 brackets can also have ranges.

 `/[a-z]/` will match any lowercase char from a-z.
-This can be done wil digits also.
+This can be done with digits also.

 `/[^a-e]/` will match any chars that are not in the range of a-e.

-There are also . used and == used in bracket notation.
+We can also use .  and == in bracket notation.

 ### Greedy and Lazy Match

 Greedy and lazy matching refer to how a regex will search.
-Greedy regexs will consume as many instances as possible we lazy match as few instances as possible.
+Greedy regex's will consume as many instances as possible while lazy match's consume as few instances as possible.

 For example the + would be considered greedy where a ? would be lazy.

 ### Boundaries

-Boundaries are like anchors but they only match a workd boundary.
+Boundaries are like anchors but they only match a word boundary.

 For example